- Actual Lodging: Expenses may be claimed up to $275 per night (not including taxes and fees), with required receipts.

 |Rates & Agreements

-- Check Hotel Agreements: A full list of hotels with which the University of California currently has agreements.
+- Check Hotel Agreements: A list of hotels with which the University of California currently has agreements.

 - Book in advance: Making hotel reservations as far in advance as possible ensures that a room is available and at the best rate.

-- Ask about specials: Where appropriates, inquire about weekly rates or weekend specials.
+- Ask about specials: Where appropriate, inquire about weekly rates or weekend specials.
 The university has a policy of paying additional expenses associated with travel extended to save costs (e.g., a Saturday night stay for domestic travel may be reimbursed when the resulting airfare savings are sufficient to offset all other expenses incurred for the extended stay).

-- Consider Location: Depending on the hotel's location and whether it has a shuttle service you may be able eliminate the need for a rental car.
+- Consider Location: Depending on the hotel's location and whether it has a shuttle service you may be able to eliminate the need for a rental car.
 Forgoing a rental car would also save on parking fees and gas.